Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Refined Models for Safety Verification

 \section{Refined Models for Safety Verification}

-So far, the models used for safety verification made several simplifying assumptions to focus on the basics of different safety notions.
-In this section, we discuss how to create more realistic models with actual acceleration, distance measurement along the trajectory, measurement uncertainty and actuator disturbance, non-synchronized control of obstacle and robot, and explicit representation of arbitrary many obstacles.
-We introduce the model extensions for passive safety as an example.
-The extensions apply to the other safety notions in a similar fashion.
+The models used for safety verification so far made simplifying assumptions to focus on the basics of different safety notions.
+In this section, we discuss how to create more realistic models with different accelerations, measurement uncertainty, actuator disturbance, asynchronous control of obstacle and robot, and explicit representation of arbitrary many obstacles.
+We introduce the model extensions for passive safety (\rref{model:dynamicwindowpassive}) as an example.
+The extensions apply to static safety and passive friendly safety in a similar fashion by adapting $\safe_\text{ss}$ and $\safe_\text{pfs}$; passive orientation safety needs to account for the changes both in the translational safety margin $\safe_\text{pos}$ and the angular progress $\textit{cda}$.